nichtJakob/OneTwoTree.jl/README.md

 ## ▶️ **Example: Running a Simple Example**

-- Note that the classifier currently only supports training datasets of type `Real` and labels of type `String`
+- Note that the classifier currently only supports training datasets and labels of type `Real/String`.
 - Note that that the Tree Construction in its current state can be very slow.
 Therefore, it may be advised to use small training datasets for the moment.

 ### Classification